showlab/TPDiff/README.md

 # TPDiff
-TPDiff: Temporal Pyramid Video Diffusion Model
+This is the official repo of paper <TPDiff: Temporal Pyramid Video Diffusion Model>.
+We will release the code soon.